slawekzachcial/kubernetes-the-hard-way-aws/README.md

 ```

 In the section [Configure the etcd Server](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/07-bootstrapping-etcd.md#configure-the-etcd-server)
-retrieve the internal IP address for the current comput instance with the
+retrieve the internal IP address for the current compute instance with the
 following snippet instead:

 ```sh